tpgmartin/open-source-for-beginners/CONTRIBUTING.md

 # Contributing

 To make this repo a bit different, the suggested links should ideally be links to projects that you've contributed to, so have an idea of how accessible the project may be to a junior developer.
-Otherwise, add repos with specific labels such as "beginner," "starter" etc.
+Otherwise, add repos that flag issues with specific labels such as "beginner," "starter" etc.

 To submit a new repo suggestion, please follow the format of the existing entries e.g.